Planning a road trip or a getaway from Melbourne? Then spending a weekend on the Great Ocean Road will be ideal!

-Keep driving and a few minutes later you will get to the Bay of Martyrs.
-The views are stunning there so make sure to stop for a few minutes.
-You will get great photos there!
+Keep driving and a couple of minutes later you will get to the Bay of Martyrs.

 6. The Grotto

-The Grotto is another sinkhole located a bit further down the road (8 minutes away from Bay of Martyrs).
-It’s a pretty spectacular rock formation.
+The next Great Ocean Road recommended stop is called the Grotto.
+It’s a is sinkhole located a bit further down the road (8 minutes away from Bay of Martyrs).

 7. London Arch